prestsoftware/prest/docs/src/index.rst

 Introduction
 ------------

-Prest is an open-source and user-friendly Windows & macOS desktop application.
+Prest is an open-source and user-friendly **desktop application for Windows & macOS** computers.

 It can be used to analyze choice datasets created by economists, psychologists and marketing researchers.